 We already explained the types of Acoustic foams and how each acoustic foams works better in different frequencies of soundwaves.
-If you have gone through the guide than the best possible option for the drum room could be a pyramid Acoustic Foam Panel.
+If you have gone through the guide then the best possible option for the drum room could be a pyramid Acoustic Foam Panel.

 We discussed how using door sweep you can block the noise coming from the downside of the door and how using soundproof curtains and double glazing you can increase the absorption or insulation of the sound waves but what if none of the solutions is much effective?